-Italy has special legislation on class action proceedings, provided by article 140-bis of the Legislative Decree of 6 September 2005, No. 206 (the Consumer Code).
+Italy has special legislation on class action proceedings that was adopted in 2007 and was initially provided by article 140-bis of the Legislative Decree of 6 September 2005, No. 206 (the Consumer Code) for claims related to unlawful conduct occurred after 15 August 2009.

 That legislation has been amended by the Law of 12 April 2019, No. 31 (the Class Action Reform).
-The new legislation will apply only to class action proceedings for antitrust infringements that have taken place after the date of the legislation's entry into effect (which, after a few postponements, took place on 19 May 2021).
+The new legislation will apply only to class action proceedings for unlawful conducts, including antitrust infringements, that have taken place after the date of the legislation's entry into effect (which, after a few postponements, took place on 19 May 2021).

-Class action proceedings are available also in respect of antitrust claims, as also acknowledged by article 1 of the Decree, which recalls class actions governed by article 140-bis of the Consumer Code.
-However, the Class Action Reform 'moved' the legal discipline of class actions from article 140-bis of the Consumer Code to the Code of Civil Procedure, introducing the new articles from 840-bis to 840-sexiesdecies.
+The Class Action Reform 'moved' the legal discipline of class actions from article 140-bis of the Consumer Code to the Code of Civil Procedure, introducing the new articles from 840-bis to 840-sexiesdecies.
 In light of the above, such reference must be intended as referring to the mentioned articles of the Code of Civil Procedure.